UNE Library Services considers your privacy essential to supporting your academic freedom.

 A record of the items you have borrowed through UNE Interlibrary loan is retained in the system for two years and is only available to UNE Library staff to facilitate repeat requests.

-The University of New England Libraries provides access to resources owned and operated by third parties, including search services, research databases and other online resources, electronic journals, e-books, and UNE’s institutional repository.
+We provide access to resources owned and operated by third parties, including search services, research databases and other online resources, electronic journals, e-books, and UNE’s institutional repository.
 We license these resources for the use of UNE students, faculty, and staff.
 These websites and resources have their own privacy policies and are not governed by UNE Library Services.
 We recommend that you review the privacy policies of the websites that you connect to through the library website, particularly if you are creating your own account in order to access specialized services like saved searches, bookmarking, notes, personalization features or alerts.
 When connecting to licensed resources outside the library, we authenticate you as current member of our community using your UNE login and password, and do not pass any personally identifiable information on to vendors.

 Web Use Statistics